clr2of8/DPAT/README.md

                [-g [GROUPLISTS [GROUPLISTS ...]]]

-This script will perfrom a domain password audit based on an extracted NTDS file and password cracking output such as oclHashcat.
+This script will perfrom a domain password audit based on an extracted NTDS file and password cracking output such as Hashcat.

 optional arguments:
   -h, --help            show this help message and exit